awsdocs/amazon-cloudfront-developer-guide/doc_source/logging.md

-# CloudFront Logging<a name="logging"></a>
+# CloudFront logging<a name="logging"></a>

 Amazon CloudFront provides different kinds of logging\.
-You can log the requests that come to your CloudFront distributions, or you can log the CloudFront service activity in your AWS Account\.
+You can log the requests that come to your CloudFront distributions, or you can log the CloudFront service activity in your AWS account\.

 ## Logging requests<a name="logging-requests"></a>